ferventcoder/chef-chocolatey-presentation/ReadMe.md

 1. Note the url variable.
 1. When it finishes downloading and creating the package, note how that changes.
 1. Note that there is a files folder that contains the binaries.
-1. Note that has appended `-UseOriginalLocation`
+1. Note how it has appended `-UseOriginalLocation` to the end of `Install-ChocolateyPackage`.

 ### Exercise 15: Internalize Notepad++ package
 1. Run `choco feature list`.
 Determine if `internalizeAppendUseOriginalLocation` is on.
 Turn it on otherwise.